Kansas City Chiefs announce fan experience changes related to American Indian issues

-KANSAS CITY, Mo. — Kansas City Chiefs fans can expect to see several changes the next time they visit Arrowhead Stadium, whether it’s this season or beyond.
+KANSAS CITY, Mo.
+(WDAF)— Kansas City Chiefs fans can expect to see several changes the next time they visit Arrowhead Stadium, whether it’s this season or beyond.

 The Chiefs said on Thursday that fans are now prohibited from wearing headdresses into the stadium, and there are some restrictions in place for face paint.